wispgov/bjornvpn/electrocute.md

 https://github.com/sshwispio/bjornvpn/blob/master/vim.md

+# Coprights and Demo:

-* Hacked and Demoed by Colin O' Flynn which uses SPI as On-Chip Debugging.
+* Hacked and Demoed by Colin O' Flynn which uses SPI as On-Chip Debugging or (OCD)

 # Generates a Random MD5 Hash for the USB Attack: